liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-web-application-policies.md

 ## Preparing for Migration

-Web application policies are not migrated.
+Web application policies aren't migrated.
 Some alternatives at this time include:

 - Change administrative procedures to manage all permissions at the site collection level (this action can be performed with the Tenant Admin) instead of using web application policies.
 - Use licensing to grant or limit specific capabilities to specific users and groups.